Spanish destroyer Sánchez Barcáiztegui

 Sánchez Barcáiztegui was a of the Spanish Republican Navy.
 She took part in the Spanish Civil War on the side of the government of the Second Spanish Republic.

-She was named in honor of Victoriano Sánchez Barcáiztegui, a Spanish Navy Teniente de Navío (lieutenant) who took part in the Battle of Callao and was killed in action in the Battle of Motrico during the Third Carlist War.
+Sánchez Barcáiztegui was named in honor of Capitán de navío de primera clase (Ship-of-the-Line Captain First Class) Victoriano Sánchez Barcáiztegui (1826–1875), a Spanish Navy officer who gained fame in the Battle of Callao in 1866 and was killed in action during the Third Carlist War.

 Service history

 Pre-Spanish Civil War

-Barcáiztegui was launched in Cartagena, Spain in 1926 and commissioned in 1928.
+Sánchez Barcáiztegui was launched in Cartagena, Spain in 1926 and commissioned in 1928.
 She was anchored in Barcelona harbor in 1934, during which time she served as the prison for Manuel Azaña after the Asturian uprising.

 Spanish Civil War

 Following the coup of July 1936, the captain took the side of the Nationalists and rebelled, but the crew remained loyal to the Second Spanish Republic and they took over the ship.